MeganHolborn/Genetic_data_analysis/README.md

 ## Analysis aim

-The aim of this analysis was to determine the African population frequencies and potential pathogenic effects of genetic variants that may be relevant to a medical condition known as neonatal [hypoxic ischemic encephalopathy](https://www.ucsfbenioffchildrens.org/conditions/neonatal-hypoxic-ischemic-encephalopathy).
+The aim of this analysis was to determine the African population frequencies and potential pathogenic effects of genetic variants within genes that are associated with a medical condition known as neonatal [hypoxic ischemic encephalopathy](https://www.ucsfbenioffchildrens.org/conditions/neonatal-hypoxic-ischemic-encephalopathy).

 Key research questions were:
 1. Which African population groups are represented in the datasets and what is the distribution of sample sizes within each group?